 - Place the ginger in a quart size mason jar and add an equal amount of white sugar (2-3 Tablespoons).
 Nourishing Traditions insists that white sugar is needed to create the bug and I've had the best success with this, but a local friend claims that unrefined sugar or sugar with 1 tsp of molasses added works better.
 Try what you have and adapt as needed.

 - Add 2 cups of filtered water to the mason jar.
 Make sure that the water has been filtered so that it does not contain chlorine which can affect the culturing process.

 - Stir with a non-metal spoon and lightly cover.
 I cover with a coffee filter and rubber band.

-- Each day for the next five days, stir the mixture at least once and add 1 tablespoon of grated ginger root and 1 tablespoon of sugar. (note: depending on temperature, it may take up to eight days of adding sugar and ginger to create the desired culture).
+- Each day for the next five days, stir the mixture at least once and add 1 Tablespoon of grated ginger root and 1 Tablespoon of sugar.
+Depending on temperature, it may take up to eight days of adding sugar and ginger to create the desired culture.

 Courses Cultured - Beverage

 Do you have a pet ginger “bug” sitting on your counter?
 Will you make one?